Remmold/Remmold/README.md

 ## Hi there 👋

 Hi there!
 I'm Andreas, a passionate game developer and data engineer-student with a strong focus on clean code, and constant learning
+I enjoy implementing AI-LLM into my projects.
+My dreamjob would be working for a gamestudio making rpgs.
+But as long as there is code involved im interessted

 🕹 Current Focus